DoDAO-io/dodao-rust-course/generated/summaries/owner_borrow.md

  ## Ownership and Borrowing

  **Memory Allocation**
+- Rust has a unique approach towards memory allocation.
+Data variables are either stored on stack or heap.
 - Memory Management Approach
   * Different languages have different approach towards memory management.
   * In rust data with known, fixed size is stored on stack, data with an unknown size at compile time or size that can change is stored on heap.